• Home

 d.
 Roads– Provide information about sharing the road and thinking about what is needed before driving.
 Many people drive to the co-op two and 3 three times a day.
 Consider walking or biking there instead.

 e.
-Parking- Parking is at a premium on Hornby Island.
-Ask you guests to park close (3 feet) from another vehicle in all parking lots, especially at the Co-op and in the Parks, as there are no painted parking stalls.
+Parking- Parking is at a premium at the on Hornby Island.
+Ask you guests to park close (3 feet) from another vehicle at in all parking lots, especially at the Co-op and in the Parks, as there are no painted parking stalls.

 g.
 Walking– Consider providing your guests with all the places they can walk to in the vicinity of your home.
 Although many guests may come to the island to walk or ride their bike, they may not know of many of the areas available.
 Have a trail map for them to use.
 Ensure road safety information is provided to guests so they understand sharing the road rules on Hornby Island.